petester42/LlamaKit/LlamaKit/README.md

 LlamaKit should be considered highly experimental, pre-alpha, in development, I promise I will break you.

 But the `Result` object is kind of nice already if you want to go ahead and use it. :D

+(Note that I've moved the async objects, Future, Promise, Task, out of this repo.
+I'm working on them further, but they'll go into some other repo like LlamaKit-async.
+This repo is meant to be very, very core stuff that almost everyone will want.
+Async is too big for that.)